 I’ve tried EVERY DIET out there, intermittent fasting, keto, Weight Watchers, you name it… and NOTHING WORKS.”

 But it turns out she WAS losing weight, it was just short-lived.
-She’d want to go to dinner with her friends and it didn’t work with her intermittent fasting, or her keto diet so she couldn’t continue.
+She’d want to go to dinner with her friends.
+It didn’t work with her intermittent fasting, or her keto diet so she couldn’t continue.
+We told her:

 “of course, you can lose weight but you’re trying to fit your lifestyle into a cookie-cutter diet.
 And that diet doesn’t care what your hormones are, whether you want to go to dinner with friends, or anything else about your lifestyle.”

 Her daily routine to lose weight was then set up!

 We took a deep dive into understanding her habits and lifestyle and started to work some of the habits we mentioned above into her lifestyle, like drinking the water immediately when she woke up, (she kept her coffee too), adding deep breathing in as well as other steps that made her lifestyle very anti-inflammatory.
 Within three months she lost 15 pounds… and 9 months later lost 30 pounds and kept off.
 To this day she’s kept the weight off and says she can’t believe how easy it was.

 And to think…she thought she was someone who couldn’t lose weight!
 Of course, she can!
 She just was trying to fit her life into the wrong diet!
 She just didn’t have a specific plan for HER.
 And when we worked with HER unique lifestyle, her UNIQUE hormones. her preferences, that’s when she got lasting results.
 And in fact, that’s when we found she was someone that needed breakfast.
 We helped her to realize that skipping it was spiking her cortisol and increasing belly fat.